guardian/prbuilds/README.md

 ## Ongoing work

 * Scala rewrite for RiffRaff deployability
-* Decouple from the Guardian frontend repo
-* Robustness (error recovery, dummy ELB for healthchecks, etc)
+* Unhardcode the test data for the Docker run